Sprint-Log/sprintlog-backend/README.md

 ## **Project Description:**

-Sprintlog is designed to assist us in getting things done as a team.
-It enables effective collaboration, transparency, and accountability throughout the development process.
 Sprintlog is also a highly adaptable and pluggable self-hosted solution designed to optimize your team's productivity and streamline agile project management.

 ## **Highlights**

-- Task Management: Sprintlog provides a comprehensive task management system, allowing teams to create, assign, and track tasks effortlessly.
+- Task Management: Create, assign, and track tasks easily.
-- Automated Channel Creation: Sprintlog automatically creates dedicated channels for projects, eliminating the need for manual channel setup and ensuring organized communication.
+- Automated Channel Creation: Automatically creates channels for projects.
-- Transparency and Visibility: With Sprintlog, teams can easily monitor progress, view project timelines, and access detailed analytics, fostering transparency and providing a clear overview of the project's status.
+- Visibility: Monitor progress, view project timelines, and access analytics.
-- Scaffold Template Generation: Sprintlog provides scaffold template generation capabilities, allowing teams to quickly create project frameworks and boilerplate code based on predefined templates.
-This helps streamline the initial setup process and promotes consistency across projects.
+- Scaffold Template Generation: Automatically generate project repos and boilerplate code on creation of projects, integrated with gitea.
-- Realtime updates on progress, tasks , deadlines , due-dates , notifications.
+- Real-time updates on progress, tasks, deadlines, and notifications.
-- Project Structure Generation: Sprintlog assists in generating project structures by automatically creating directories, files, and organizational components based on predefined templates.
-This accelerates project setup and ensures a standardized structure for easier collaboration and maintenance.
+- Project Structure Generation: Automatically create directories, files, and organizational components.

-- Integration with Third-Party Systems: Sprintlog seamlessly integrates with popular third-party chat systems, such as Zulip , Slack or Microsoft Teams.
-This integration enables automatic notifications and updates within the chat platform, keeping team members informed about task assignments, progress updates, and important project milestones.
+- Integration with Third-Party Systems: Seamlessly integrate with popular chat systems.

-- Task Updates in Chat Systems: Sprintlog allows for bidirectional task updates within the integrated chat systems.
-Team members can receive task-related notifications in the chat system and conveniently update task statuses or provide progress updates directly from the chat interface.
+- Chat Notificaiton Integartion: Receive task-related notifications and update task statuses from the chat interface.
+Chatroom creation based on project names and organization

-## **Features:**

-1. **Git Integration**: Seamlessly integrate Sprintlog with your preferred Git provider, such as Gittea, GitHub, GitLab, or Bitbucket, for effortless project creation, cloning, and management.

-2. **Chatroom Task Creation and Organization**: Create and manage tasks directly within chatroom channels, streams, or topics.
-Utilize chat-ops integration to organize, track, and collaborate on tasks in real-time.

-3. **Markdown and Emoji Support**: Enhance task descriptions and comments using markdown formatting and express yourself with emoji support, promoting effective communication within your team.

-4. **AI-Based Backlog Generation**: Leverage AI capabilities to intelligently generate backlogs by analyzing project requirements, user stories, and historical data.
-Prioritize and plan your work efficiently based on valuable insights provided by Sprintlog.

-5. **Sprint Planning**: Optimize sprint planning using Sprintlog's AI capabilities.
-Consider team capacity, estimated effort, and prioritized backlog items to make informed decisions regarding sprint duration, task allocation, and potential bottlenecks.

-6. **Fully Self-Hosted**: Benefit from the self-hosted nature of Sprintlog, giving you complete control over your data and infrastructure.
-Host it on your own servers or cloud environment, ensuring security and privacy according to your organization's requirements.

-7. **Analytics and Reporting**: Gain valuable insights into your team's performance with comprehensive analytics and reporting features.
-Evaluate progress, track key metrics, and make data-driven decisions to continuously improve your projects.

-8. **Pluggable Architecture**: Extend the functionality of Sprintlog by developing custom plugins.
-Create plugins for easy integration with third-party systems during backlog creation, project creation, and leverage webhooks for automation.

-Sprintlog empowers your team with its pluggable and extensible architecture, providing seamless Git integration, efficient chatroom task management, AI-based planning, and the flexibility of a self-hosted solution.
-Unlock the full potential of your agile project management with Sprintlog and effortlessly integrate it with your existing tools and systems through custom plugins and webhooks.

-Technology stack:
+- Git branch and commits integration
+- Markdown and emoji support
+- AI-based backlog and project specs generation
+- Sprint planning
+- 100% Self-hostable , including LLMs
+- Analytics and reporting
+- Pluggable architecture for custom plugins

 Language :